Fortnite and gaming

 “Gamers know who makes the games and look for those developers’ latest releases.”

 Fortnite represents just one success

 Bethesda is not the only studio cashing in.
-EA and Microsoft announced it is working on an online game streaming service like Netflix for games.
-And the aforementioned Fortnite, sports a Pro-Am tournament with a prize pool of $3M where more than 700,000 people watching the event live via Twitich.
+EA and Microsoft announced it is working on an online game streaming service like a Netflix for games.
+And the aforementioned Fortnite sports a Pro-Am tournament with a prize pool of $3M where more than 700,000 people watching the event live via Twitich.
 Forbe’s magazine is even covering the event.

 Let’s be real.
 It’s not only E3 demonstrating that the video game category is alive and well.
 It’s the category itself.
 ESPN covers gaming tournaments.
 Sites like Twitch broadcast live games from people from all over the world, playing any game imaginable.

 There is something else fascinating going on here.
 The developers of these games have figured out how to get gamers to connect with their brands.
 This goes beyond the games themselves.
 Gamers know who makes the games and look for those developers’ latest releases.
 People who play Fortnite know Epic Games is the developer.
 Gamers who play Fallout or Elder Scrolls know that Bethesda is the developer.
 People who play Madden or Mass Effect know that EA is the developer.
 These are strong brands and have a devoted following.
-A new EA, Epic or Bethesda game has an immediate following because gamers have an idea what to expect.
+A new EA, Epic or Bethesda game has an immediate following because gamers have an idea of what to expect.
 This is branding 101.